- ABMS Certification:

-- Asthma- Pediatric, Attention Deficit Hyperactivity Disorder (ADHD)- Pediatric, Contact Dermatitis (Eczema), Encopresis- Pediatric, Swine Flu (H1N1)- Pediatric, Hearing Loss, Influenza, Irritable Bowel Syndrome (IBS), Pneumonia- Pediatric, Otitis Externa (Swimmer's Ear)- Pediatric, Urinary Tract Infection (UTI)- Pediatric, Constipation- Pediatric, Conjunctivitis- Pediatric, Pediatric Primary Care
+- Asthma- Pediatric, Attention Deficit Hyperactivity Disorder (ADHD)- Pediatric, Contact Dermatitis (Eczema), Encopresis- Pediatric, Swine Flu (H1N1)- Pediatric, Hearing Loss, Influenza, Irritable Bowel Syndrome (IBS), Pneumonia- Pediatric, Otitis Externa (Swimmer's Ear)- Pediatric, Urinary Tract Infection (UTI)- Pediatric, Constipation- Pediatric, Conjunctivitis- Pediatric, Pediatric Primary Care, Cochlear Implants

 Meg G. Keeley, MD, is a pediatrician, an accomplished researcher and scholar focused on shaping the future of medical education.
-A graduate of UVA School of Medicine, she now holds multiple leadership positions there, including assistant dean for student affairs, professor of pediatrics, the Harrison Distinguished Professor of Medical Education, director of the Fourth-Year Program, and the administrator for dual-degree programs.
+A graduate of UVA School of Medicine, she now holds multiple leadership positions there, including Senior Associate Dean for Education, professor of pediatrics, the Harrison Distinguished Professor of Medical Education.

 Keeley is the past chair of the Learning Communities Institute, a national multidisciplinary organization of medical school faculty, administrators, and students.
 She also is a member of the United States Medical Licensing Examination Step 2 Clinical Skills Exam Committee of the National Board of Medical Examiners and an active member of the Council on Medical Student Education in Pediatrics.

 Her research is focused on several areas of medical education, including clinical skills, professional identity formation, student advising, educational handovers, biomedical engineering education, and learning communities.
 She has been honored with teaching awards and is a member of the Academy of Distinguished Educators.